codesharedot/bitcoin-gold-price/README.md

-# tezos price
+# iota price

-Gets the tezos price with Python (from JSON).
+Gets the iota price with Python (from JSON).

 https://pythonbasics.org